Girish-GAP/Doctor-Patient-Appointment-Booking-System-using-TCP-and-UDP/README.md

    javac DoctorTCPServer.java PatientTCPClient.java DoctorUDPClient.java PatientUDPServer.java

+   Or You can compiler all the files at once with the commande :

+   javac \*.java

 ### Run the Doctor’s TCP Server

 In one terminal window, run the doctor's TCP server, which listens for appointment details from the patient: